Samyukthan-A/Seeker-implementation/README.md

 # Seeker-implementation
-NOTE: This is not my project, I am just using this to learn new things in the space of cybersecurity. all credits go to https://github.com/thewhiteh4t
+NOTE: This is not my project, I am just using this to learn new things in the space of cybersecurity.
+All credits go to https://github.com/thewhiteh4t

 STEPS